BlueprintFramework/docker/README.md

 - Newer versions of Blueprint and/or extensions may not function as intended in older versions of Pterodactyl Panel.

 ## Updating your version of Pterodactyl Panel
+- Make a backup of any persistent Blueprint data (instructions coming soon)
+- Delete the Blueprint volume (instructions coming soon)
 - Go to the directory of your docker-compose.yml
 - ```bash
     docker compose down